-For nearly every major medical procedure in the United States, doctors and other health-care providers must receive informed consent from their patients before treating them.
+For nearly every major medical procedure in the United States, doctors and other healthcare professionals must receive informed consent from their patients before treating them.
 From a simple vaccine to a major surgery, patients have the right to hear about the risks involved before they decide whether to undergo the procedure.

 The Kansas Woman’s Right to Know Act protects women in three key ways: